xpavlic4/book-extracts/sports/golf/Golf State of Mind Pdf.md

 * food and drink consumption (1 beer and hamburgers, 10 healthy snacks and water)
 * watching others play (1 play ego golf, 10 played my own game)
 * was I a fun playing partner today?
 (1 club slummer, 10 considerate and engaging)

+## Mental warmup
+* breathing 5 mins
+* my personal highlight reel (2 mins), go through your 3 best rounds
+* visualize success (2 mins)
+* your process goals (30 secs)
+* attitude of gratitude (30 secs)

+## Putting warmup
+* check eye position, stance, ball position
+* putt to the fringe, 5 balls from 10, 15, 20, 25 30 feet
+* 6 10-15 feet putts
+* performance drills

+## Shortgame warmup
+* hit 3 balls from 4-5 spots around the green
+* longer bunker shots

+## Driving range warm-up
+* no more than 25 balls
+* sw, 8i, 4i, 3w, driver, 8i and wedges

+# Module 6: Post-round evaluation
+* use performance journal
+* always positive
+* 3 things that were good
+* 1 thing you could have better + steps how to be better next time

+Stats to keep track of:
+* FiRs
+* missed Fairways left/right
+* GIRs
+* Scrambling
+* average putts per hole
+* average on par5s
+* number of bogies from fairway with <8i
+* number of doubles
+* total distance of approach shots that hit the green
+* total distance of putts holed

+# Module 7: Ongoing Improvement